zkmkarlsruhe/baton/README.md

 Setup
 -----

-Install Python 3, if not already available:
+Install Python 3, if not already available.
+For instance, on macOS using [Homebrew](http://brew.sh):

 ```shell
 brew install python3